hajekjiri/urlmon/README.md

 ```

 ## Note: managing users
 There is currently no API to manage users.
-2 users of them are included out-of-the-box with the the `database/init.sql` script but other than that, you'll have to manage them manually with SQL queries.
+Two users are included out-of-the-box with the the `database/init.sql` script but other than that, you'll have to manage them manually with SQL queries.
 ```
 insert into Users values (null, 'John Doe', 'john@doe.xyz', 'hb6fk9x3-978c-fr4l-8y8a-gnn4hj98fdn4');
 --                               ^ username  ^ email         ^ alphanumeric access token